-Before Westminster, before the city, before Roman settlements or druid camps, came the river.
-The ancients believed that the Thames was inhabited by Gods.
+Before Westminster, before the City, before Roman settlements and druid camps, came the river.
+Ancient Britons believed that the Thames was inhabited by Gods.
 Tribal leaders came from hundreds of miles away to offer tributes to these river deities.
-In their primitive ignorance, these early Britons believed that they could buy favour and fortune by appeasing these mysterious gods of the deep.
+In their primitive ignorance, these early Britons believed that these offerings could buy favour and fortune by appeasing the mysterious Gods of the deep.

-Now of course, with the luxury of modern, rational understanding, we know that the Gods of the river do not exist, nevertheless it is almost impossible to overestimate the importance of the Thames to the history of the city.
+Modern Britons know that the Gods of the river do not exist, of course, nevertheless, it is almost impossible to overestimate the importance of the Thames to the history of our city.

 Interesting Facts about the River